GingerCam/Radio-VNC/README.md

 To update Radio-VNC a script auto checks for updates on boot through crontab.

-The scripts are stored at /usr/bin/update.sh /usr/bin/update-script.sh and the .desktop file is stored on github in /other-files/
+The scripts are stored at /usr/bin/update.sh /usr/bin/update-script.sh and the .desktop file is stored on GitHub in /other-files/

 # Uninstalling Radio-vnc